Behavioural Atlas

 Auto-generated behavioural library

+A library page lists all behaviours found in the network, and rather than have this manually hard-coded, it is generated directly from the same relational data structure that powers the 3D graph.
 When a new bias, law, or fallacy is added to the dataset, it automatically appears in the repository, inherits its parent structure, and becomes navigable textually.

 Behavioural Atlas library view